pixpilot/scaffoldfy/docs/TEMPLATE_INHERITANCE.md

 ## Templates with Only Prompts/Variables

-Starting from version 2.0, the `tasks` array is optional.
+The `tasks` array is optional.
 This allows you to create base templates that only provide shared prompts and variables for child templates to use.

 ### Use Case